prof-rossetti/georgetown-opim-243-201901/notes/python/packages/pandas.md

 #> 'hits': {1: 183, 2: 190, 4: 219, 17: 216, 7: 191, 9: 188, 10: 202, 11: 214, 12: 206, 14: 212, 15: 179}
 #>}

-# finally, we can also print this DataFrame to an excel file
+# finally, we can also save this DataFrame to an excel file
 stats.to_excel(r'C:\Users\Mike\Desktop\jeter_stats_added.xlsx')
 ```